Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-1. Waits for the child process to terminate using wait(&status).
+1. wait(&status) waits for the child process to terminate.

-2. Uses WIFEXITED(status) to check whether the child process exited normally.
+2. WIFEXITED(status) is used to check if the child process exited normally.

-3. Retrieves the child process’s exit code with WEXITSTATUS(status).
+3. WEXITSTATUS(status) obtains the child process’s exit code.

-Thus, by using the wait function, the parent process can accurately determine the child process’s termination status.
+In this way, by using the wait function, the parent process can accurately grasp the child process’s termination status.

-A zombie process occurs when a child process has terminated but the parent process fails to properly reap its exit status.
-In this state, the child process itself has ended, but its process information remains in the system.
-If many zombie processes accumulate in the system, they can fill up the process table and prevent other processes from running correctly.
+A zombie process is a process that occurs when a child process has terminated but the parent process has not properly collected its termination status.
+In this state, although the child process itself has ended, the process information remains in the system.
+If there are many zombie processes in the system, it can overload the process table and prevent other processes from operating normally.

-Below is a simple example that creates a zombie process.
+The following is a simple example where a zombie process occurs.

 int main() {